-- an inventory group target_hosts containing the list of remote hosts, and its associated variable group target_hosts:vars configuring by default this behavioral parameter: - ansible_ssh_common_args="-o ConnectionAttempts=20" - an inventory group hosted_operations and its associated variable group hosted_operations: vars for operations that are executed on the orchestrator host, configuring by default this behavioral parameter: - ansible_python_interpreter=/usr/bin/env python
+- an inventory group target_hosts containing the list of remote hosts, and its associated variable group target_hosts:vars configuring by default these behavioral parameters: - ansible_ssh_common_args="-o ConnectionAttempts=20" - ansible_python_interpreter="auto_silent"

 Warning: Settings defined by the user take precedence over settings defined by the Orchestrator.
 Be careful when overriding these settings defined by default by the Orchestrator, as it might lead to unpredictable results.